jacobszmon/Git-Info-Pages/README.md

 You're free to customize sites that you create with this template, however you like!

-[Browse our documentation][Just the Docs] to learn more about how to use this theme.
+[Browse the Just the Docs documentation][Just the Docs] to learn more about how to use this theme.

 ## Licensing and Attribution

 This repository is licensed under the [MIT License].
-You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you "make a template").
+You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you fork this repo).
 While it's not necessary, we'd love to hear from you if you do use this template, and how we can improve it for future use!

 The deployment GitHub Actions workflow is heavily based on GitHub's mixed-party [starter workflows].
 A copy of their MIT License is available in [actions/starter-workflows].